 When it comes to health and wellness, the skeletal system is truly an unsung hero.
 All too often, bone health doesn’t receive the attention it deserves until later in people’s lives — often after the opportunity to support long-term bone health has passed.

 Your bones give your body shape, produce red blood cells, store crucial minerals, protect vital organs, and enable the movement of work and play.
-Over the course of your life, your body will constantly break down and regenerate your bone tissue.
+Over the course of your life, your body will constantly remodel your bone tissue.
 Understanding and supporting this process is important for maintaining a high quality of life as you age.

 As you probably know, calcium makes up a significant portion of your bones and teeth.
 Calcium is actually the most abundant mineral in the body, and well-known for its importance to bone health.
-Adequate calcium intake is the most important factor in building a strong skeletal system.
+Adequate calcium intake is one of the most important factors in building a strong skeletal system.
 Among its bone-supporting function, calcium also aids in muscle contraction, blood clotting, and signaling between cells.

 A tall, calcium-packed glass of milk is iconic for its bone benefits.
 In addition to dairy, leafy greens, like kale and spinach, are other reliable sources of calcium.
 Soy beans and broccoli also contain significant amounts.

 Not eating these foods too often?
 Fortunately, many cereals, breads and juices are fortified with calcium.
-Additionally, calcium supplements can also increase your intake and help avoid a potential deficiency.
+Additionally, calcium supplements can also increase your intake and help you maintain healthy levels.

 By paying attention to calcium intake in your 20s, you can get a head start building up calcium reserves that your body will utilize well into the future.